 How much of the Nugenix testosterone complex is composed of Tribulus or Citruline malate?
 They don't tell us.
 I called Nugenix customer support and they could not tell me either.

-Nugenix Research
+Nugenix Testosterone Research

-Therefore, I conclude that Nugenix —itself— seems to have no published-peer reviewed the evidence that this supplement raises testosterone, improves sex drive or improves energy levels.
-But, that doesn’t necessarily mean it doesn’t work.
+Therefore, I conclude that Nugenix —itself— seems to have no published peer-reviewed evidence as proof that this supplement raises testosterone, improves sex drive, or improves low energy levels.

-So, let's now look at the research on the ingredients in Nugenix.
+Let's now look at the research on the ingredients in Nugenix.
 Here is a breakdown of the relevant research:

 Testofen